Sarsoo/notes/AI/Neural Networks/CNN/GAN/GAN.md

 - Synthesise 'fake' images
 - From noise
 ## Discriminator, D
-- Discriminator is a classifier
+- Discriminator is a classifier #classification
 	- Is image fake or real

 ![gan-arch](../../../../img/gan-arch.png)